kevinseow/michelin_food_schedule/README.md

 # michelinfood
-Solving a routing problem to efficiently try all Michelin restaurants in Singapore
+Data project: Solving a routing problem to efficiently try all Michelin restaurants in Singapore

 Basically:
 (i) Scrape addresses of Michelin-rated restaurants from Michelin website